fgasdia/LongwaveModePropagator.jl/README.md

 ## Installation instructions

 1. [Download](https://julialang.org/downloads/) and install a recent version of Julia for your operating system.
-2. From the Julia REPL, install LongwaveModePropagator.jl and its dependencies
+2. From the Julia REPL, install LongwaveModePropagator and its dependencies

 ```
     julia> ]